Dan2204/FlightSurety-Assignment/README.md

 =============================<br/>

-The boilerplate code provided proved too painfull to get working.
+The boilerplate code provided was using 4 year old dependency versions and proved too painfull to get working.
 After sepending days trying everything and anything to get it functioning, I gave up and opted to upgrade the solidity code to version 8, and start from scratch with the dapp.
 I was able to use snippets from the dapp boilerplate code, i.e. contract.js and the server.js starting code.
 Everything else was built from scratch using next.js.